Midwives may independently prescribe, order and administer this drug.

 Indications and Clinical Use:

-For the prevention and treatment of urinary tract infections caused by susceptible gram-negative and some gram-positive organisms; E. coli, S. aureus, Enterococcus, Klebsiella, and Enterobacter.
-Pseudomonas, Serratia, and most species of Proteus are generally resistant to nitrofurantoin.
+For the treatment of urinary tract infections caused by susceptible gram-negative and some gram-positive organisms; Escherichia coli, Staphylococcus aureus, Enterococcus, Klebsiella, and Enterobacter.

-Contraindicated, at term (37-42 weeks), during labour, or when onset of labour is imminent as it may cause hemolytic anemia in infants, most often in the Mediterranean population.
+Contraindicated, at term (37 or more weeks), or when onset of labour is imminent as it may cause hemolytic anemia in infants, most often in the Mediterranean population.

 Warnings and Precautions: